YELLOWWARE BANDED BOWLS Set of Three Small 2" High Matching Bowls Circa Late 1800s

 Low stock: 1 left

-The set of three (3) small bowls are 2" high by 4" across and are in very good overall condition.
+Bowls are 2" high by 4" across and are in very good overall condition.
 One does have the beginning of two faint hairlines off the rim and others with normal interior wear and very light crazing.
 The texture of the outside of one bowl is more lumpy than the others.
 None of the bowls are marked.
 The bowls are most likely late 19th century.

 We ask that when making your purchasing decision that you consider the photos as part of the item's description.